shortstheory/shortstheory.github.io/_drafts/warstory.md

 Start of turn 6

-Andy's Amoonguss used Rage Powder.
+Andy\'s Amoonguss used Rage Powder.

-Amoonguss's becomes the target of Gengar's move.
+Amoonguss\'s becomes the target of Gengar\'s move.

-Nic's Gengar used Shadow Ball on Amoonguss.
+Nic\'s Gengar used Shadow Ball on Amoonguss.

 Amoonguss lost 61 HP (27%).